 Below is an overview of the steps required to access the N3C data.
 These steps include registering with N3C, completing required training and submitting a Data Use Request (DUR).
 For more details, see the N3C Data Enclave FAQs and N3C Registration Checklist .

-Step 1: Determine if a Data Use Agreement has been executed.
+Step 1: Determine if an Institutional Data Use Agreement has been executed.

-Before researchers can request access to the data, their home institutions must have a Data Use Agreement (DUA) in place with NCATS.
-If researchers attempt to register with the N3C before a DUA is executed, they will be notified that their requests will not be reviewed until their institution has a DUA in place.
-Citizen scientists not associated with an institution will need to complete their own DUA with NCATS.
-For more details about the DUA, including a list of institutions with an executed DUA, see the N3C Data Access Forms and Resources page.
+Before researchers can request access to the data, their home institutions must have an Institutional Data Use Agreement (DUA) in place with NCATS.
+See the list of institutions with active DUAs.
+If researchers attempt to register with the N3C before their institution executes a DUA, they will be notified that their requests will not be reviewed until their institution has a DUA in place.

 Step 2: Register with N3C.

 Once a DUA is in place, researchers need to register with N3C.
+Citizen scientists must register using the same email address that they used for their DUA.
 During registration, researchers can request an N3C Data Enclave account.
 Upon approval, researchers will receive an email with directions for signing into their N3C Data Enclave account.